 Life stressors are real and influence daily life and relationships.
 We can strengthen our resilience through connection and support.
 I am here to accompany you on your healing path.

-I will work closely with you to develop a tailored plan to address your goals.
+I will work closely with you as an individual, family, or couple to develop a tailored plan to work toward your goals.

 My Background